Connecting a neighbourhood network in a crisis

-- Extending use of SMS to NCN’s delivery fleet
+- Extending the use of SMS to NCN’s delivery fleet

-- Extending use of SMS to the Haveachat initiative
+- Extending the use of SMS to the Haveachat initiative

 The NCN also launched an initiative where lonely or isolated members of the community could reach out via the phone to talk to others.
 Similar to Crisis Text Lines, the NCN could extend their SMS service between volunteers and those in need.

 Work for a non-profit?
 Find out how SMS can benefit your business.
 Contact us now.